Learn More About Millipedes

 In general, millipedes can be helpful to the environment.
 They are predators to many pests.
 They do not bite, they do not sting, and they do not transmit diseases.
 They also leave our food alone.
 The only reason we do not want them in our house is that they can be such a nuisance.
 After all, it is hard to imagine sharing your homes with these millipedes.
 Those millipedes commonly found in houses are normally ¼ inch to 1 inch long.
 They are nocturnal creatures.

 They move during the fall in search of humid places.
-Migration into buildings and houses occur in the summer and winter too.
+Migration into buildings and houses occurs in the summer and winter too.

 If you do not want millipedes in your homes, here are a few tips to avoid infestation:

-- Use vacuum and broom – If you see millipedes crawling around, simply use your vacuum cleaner or sweep them off the floor with a broom.
+Use vacuum and broom - If you see millipedes crawling around, simply use your vacuum cleaner to suck them up or sweep them off the floor with a broom.

 There you have it.
 Follow these steps and you will avoid not only millipedes but also other pests as well.